What is the Midland Conservation District?

 For more information about Michigan Conservation Districts, please visit the Michigan Association of Conservation Districts.

-Goals: The primary goals for the Midland Conservation District are to provide landowners with assistance and education about available financial and technical assistance and to provide general natural resources information to citizens of Midland County.
+Goals: The primary goal for the Midland Conservation District is to provide landowners with assistance and education about available financial and technical assistance, and to provide general natural resource information to citizens of Midland County.

 Programs: The Midland Conservation District assists landowners and managers to better manage for their conservation, wildlife and forestry goals.
-Our forestry and wildlife professional provides natural resource guidance and assistance to landowners in the development of private land projects.
+Our forestry and wildlife professionals provide natural resource guidance and assistance to landowners in the development of private land projects.
 Providing technical information as well as information on existing programs and financial assistance that may be available

 Board of Directors: